 Within the storyline known as Justice, Black Manta partook as one of the main villains who’s main goal was to establish world peace as they all had nightmares of the Justice League failing to save the world.
 In order to accomplish this, Black Manta was among the installed Legion of Doom whose first step was to see the end of the Justice League and gain the trust of the people among the world.
 Managing to defeat Aquaman in combat and kidnap Arthur Jr., Black Manta set about following Lex Luthor’s goal on saving the population from possible world destruction within numerous protected spheres that held cities that an individual among the Legion ruled each, of course Black Manta ruled one of the cities beneath the oceans.
 As the Justice League reformed after their violent defeat, their numbers grew and decided to make their attack on the Legion during their victory celebration.
 Among the group, Black Manta managed to escape the surprise attack with Aquaman’s child and almost killed the child if not for his own Manta Men disagreeing with Manta’s actions.
 This act of discredit among Manta’s own men gave Aquaman the chance to save his son and defeat his nemesis in another fight.

-Black Manta is one of DCU'a deadliest villains and although he does not possess any superpowers his skills, equipment and relentless drive more than make up for it.
+Black Manta is one of DCU's deadliest villains and although he does not possess any superpowers, his skills, equipment, and relentless drive more than make up for it.